emirhanboge/emirhanboge.github.io/_posts/2024-11-04-first-post.md

 ---
 layout: post
-title: What does BERT look at?
+title: Notes on: What does BERT look at?
 An Analysis of BERT’s Attention (ACL 2019)
 date: 2024-11-06
 description: My notes on the paper.
 tags: research-notes